 The Polar Express.
 My ride on that train seemed so long ago now.
 But I still had the sleigh bell I had both found and had been given during that ride — and I could still hear it.
 But now, I was the only one I knew of who could.
 While the rest of Christmas this year was seeming to collapse in disappointment, for some reason that bell still rang for me.

-I sat up on the now lonely, dark, and snowy platform, and re-slung my laptop bag over my shoulder, just hoping the computer inside wasn't damaged by my fall.
+Sitting up on the now lonely, dark, and snowy platform before carefully rising to my feet once more, I re-slung my laptop bag over my shoulder, hoping the computer inside wasn't damaged by my fall.
 However, I couldn't hear the normal sounds of the city around me.
 Just the gently blowing wind off Lake Michigan.
 I looked at a clock on the platform that seemed to be frozen at the wrong time — ten minutes before midnight.
 That clock was clearly broken, I thought, as I'd only just missed my 5:35 PM South Shore train . . . right?